delivered the opinion of the court:

 Hemphill’s counsel continued this line of questioning and many of the State’s objections were sustained.
 Counsel then asked Pascal whether he thought that his testimony was the key to his freedom.
 The trial court sustained the State’s objection to this question.
 Hemphill now appeals that ruling, contending that it restricted his right to confront the witness.

 Hemphill argues that the trial court erred in allowing a photograph of Hemphill taken from a 1984 arrest into evidence.
-Thompson testified that she knew Joe "Moody", that he associated with Jackson and that she met "Moody" through Jackson.
-Thompson also testified that she identified Moody's photograph from a photo array.
+Thompson testified that she knew Joe “Moody,” that he associated with Jackson and that she met “Moody” through Jackson.
+Thompson also testified that she identified Moody’s photograph from a photo array.
 Thompson identified Hemphill in court as the man she knew as Moody and testified that she picked out his picture in a photo array.
-The photo which Thompson identified as Moody was introduced as evidence to show that the photo was, in fact, a photo of Hemphill and to give credence to Thompson's in-court identification of Hemphill.
+The photo which Thompson identified as Moody was introduced as evidence to show that the photo was, in fact, a photo of Hemphill and to give credence to Thompson’s in-court identification of Hemphill.

 Hemphill was convicted of two counts of armed robbery in that he took jewelry and other property from the person and presence of Jackson and Adams.
 Hemphill argues that there was no evidence that any of the property taken was under the control of Adams or owned by her.
 During trial it was established that the jewelry retrieved from the trunk of the Lincoln belonged to Jackson.
 It was also established that Jackson used the apartment to count the cash proceeds from his liquor store.
 The cash found in the trunk amounted to $10,000.
-There was no evidence introduced that inferred that any of the property belonged to Adams.
-For example, there was no evidence that Adams' purse had been emptied and that cash was taken from it.
+There was no evidence introduced that implied that any of the property belonged to Adams.
+For example, there was no evidence that Adams’ purse had been emptied and that cash was taken from it.
 The only reasonable inference which can be drawn from these facts is that the property confiscated from the trunk belonged solely to Jackson.

-The State in the case at bar attempts to establish control of the money through Pascal's testimony that Hemphill stated Adams lied about the combination of the safe.
+The State in the case at bar attempts to establish control of the money through Pascal’s testimony that Hemphill stated Adams lied about the combination of the safe.
 The testimony, however, was that after Hemphill realized Adams lied about the combination of the safe, he no longer had any use for her, so he slashed her throat.
-This testimony does not establish *1288 control over any property, nor does the fact that Adams had ingested narcotics establish control over or ownership of the narcotics confiscated.
-There was evidence that established Jackson's ownership and control over the narcotics, such as undisputed testimony that Jackson was a known drug dealer.
-Since there is no evidence that Adams controlled or owned any of the property, we vacate the conviction and sentence against Hemphill for the armed robbery of Adams.
+This testimony does not establish

 Hemphill failed to raise the issue of whether he was improperly sentenced to two concurrent terms of natural life for the murders of Jackson and Adams in a written post-trial motion.
 A party waives the issue for appellate review if the party fails to raise the issue in a written post-trial motion.
 (People v.
-Tannenbaum (1980), 82 Ill.2d 177, 180-81, 47 Ill.Dec.
-714, 717, 415 N.E.2d 1027, 1030.)
-We hold that Hemphill has failed to preserve the issue for appeal and as such has waived it.
+Tannenbaum (1980),

 The trial court properly found the State’s explanations for the exclusions were race neutral and that there was no purposeful discrimination.
 We hold, therefore, that McIntyre was not deprived of his sixth or fourteenth amendment rights.